mfuery/markov/README.md

 Next Steps
 ----------

+- Train the Markov model using fitness functions.
 - Convert Markov Chain build step to use matrices.
 - Parallelize the Markov Chain build process to use multiple threads.